rolandshoemaker/wile-e-coyote/README.md

 ```

-A bunch of Go profiling metrics (memory usage, number of goroutines, etc etc etc) under `Gostats.Wile-E-Coyote.` for `wile-e-coyote` itself (not `boulder`) are also collected.
+A bunch of Go profiling metrics (memory usage, number of goroutines, etc etc etc) are also collected under `Gostats.Wile-E-Coyote.` for `wile-e-coyote` itself (not `boulder`).